czue/pegasus-docs/deployment/kamal.md

 # build the proxy container (if it didn't succeed the first time)
 kamal proxy boot

-\# push the .env file to the servers kamal env push

 # deploy the app
 kamal deploy